troy-cyber/scorpio/README.md

 For example, the scoring engine will reward points to the student if they turn on the firewall.
 This allows students to gain hands-on experience at securing everything from web servers to standalone workstations.

+The Windows-equivalent can be found [here](https://github.com/troy-cyber/windows-scorpio)

 ## How it works:
 The teacher implements a list of vulnerabilities on a virtual machine and records them in `engine.py`, which will run every 30 seconds.
 As the student secures the system, the scoring engine will update `Template.html` to display a list of the vulnerabilites that the student found correctly.
 The student is finished when they reach all 100 points or when the teacher calls time.

 #### Instructions

+Here's a [better formatted version](https://xenonminer.github.io/2023/06/15/scorpio_linux_setup/) of this explanation.
 On the desktop, create a file named `Set Name for Scoring Report` and write inside: `YOUR FULL NAME: [id]`.

 Make the directory `/opt/temp` and then copy `cp_logo.jpeg`, `tts.jpg`, `engine.py`, `Template.html`, and `time.txt` into `/opt/temp/`.
 Make sure the permissions on `/opt/temp` and the contents inside are owned by the standard user that the competitor is intended to use (not root or anyone else).